African Studies (MA)

 This multidisciplinary programme offers you the opportunity to learn about Africa from a wide range of perspectives: historical, literary, cultural, socio-economical and political.
 At Leiden, relevance and real-world issues are at the fore, which means that you get to critically analyse current events as they unfold and from a broad, comparative and global perspective.
+Multi-modal research methods and mixed methods will also be introduced to you.
 You also get to study the subject areas that interest you most, by choosing electives, project topics, and the focal area of your thesis.

 Benefit from an international network

 Within Leiden University (e.g. History Department, Linguistics) and the African Studies Centre (ASC), the MA in African Studies has a genuine area studies profile.
 During your studies you will gain access to the African Studies Centre’s extensive international network and high-profile events that will connect you to the leading researchers in the field.

 Internship in Africa

 An important part of the master's programme is a three-month internship at an organisation in Africa.
 This is your opportunity to test your new skills and ideas in practice while gaining invaluable cultural and professional experience.
 For your internship in Africa, you will receive funding from the Humanities Faculty’s Sustainable Humanities Internship Fund.

 Read the experiences of some of our recent and current students doing an internship in Africa: